mesonbuild/meson/docs/markdown/Unit-tests.md

 the like.

 **Timeout**

+In the test case options, the `timeout` option is specified in a number of seconds.

+For running test, you can specify command line argument for overriding timeout as well by supplying `--timeout-multiplier 0` command line argument.

 To disable timeout in test cases, add `timeout: 0` or negative value to allow infinite duration for test case to completes.
 Alternatively, `timeout_multiplier: 0` accomplish the same functionality as `timeout: 0`.
-For running test, you can specify command line argument for overriding timeout as well by supplying `--timeout-multiplier 0` argument.
-The `timeout` option of test case is specified in a number of seconds.
-The `timeout-multiplier`multiplies the specified timeout duration by a given factors for the timeout-multiplier option.

 For further information see the command line help of Meson by running `meson test -h`.